binhvi1989/smarter.loans/wp-content/plugins/shortpixel-image-optimiser/readme.txt

 9. Check other optimized images status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 4.22.8 =
+Release date February 8th, 2022
+* Fix: an error was occurring on new installs when using PHP8;
+* Fix: when uploading an image through Gutenberg's image block, the optimization wasn't getting triggered;
+* Fix: wrong path for `picturefill.js` that was used only in certain cases on IE;
+* Language: 0 new string added, 0 updated, 0 fuzzed, and 0 obsoleted.

+= 4.22.7 =
+Release date January 17th, 2022
+* Fix: switched all requests to the API to https to avoid insecure warnings;
+* Fix: certain excludes by path were seen as regex-only and weren't processed correctly;
+* Fix: the upgrade pop-up was not considering properly AVIF & WebP when proposing upgrade options;
+* Fix: in certain cases, on Custom Media, there were some PHP Notices related to backups;
+* Fix: AVIF files weren't removed when deleting an image from the Media Library;
+* Fix: when the option to optimize images added in the front-end was enabled, some unnecessary calls to the backend were made in some cases;
+* Language: 0 new string added, 0 updated, 0 fuzzed, and 0 obsoleted.

+= 4.22.6 =
+Release date October 11th, 2021
+* Fix: the plugin is now checking for the `UPLOADS` constant when building the paths on MultiSite installs;
+* Fix: in certain specific cases, a fatal error was triggered when the backup couldn't be restored;
+* Fix: if the automatic Media Library optimization is disabled, the plugin will also disable the front-end processing option;
+* Fix: removed inaccurate statistics from the bulk screen summary until the next major release;
+* Language: 0 new string added, 0 updated, 0 fuzzed, and 0 obsoleted.

+= 4.22.5 =
+Release date August 31st, 2021
+* Fix: in some cases, the MIME type of other files than images were wrongly set to `image/jpg`;
+* Fix: when restoring from backup a PNG that was converted to JPG, the MIME type wasn't set back to `image/png`;
+* Fix: in case backup fails for any reason, the image in discussion will be skipped (so the original one won't get overwritten);
+* Language: 0 new string added, 0 updated, 0 fuzzed, and 0 obsoleted.

+= 4.22.4 =
+Release date August 25th, 2021
+* Compat: Added a notification system for the cases when AVIF files cannot be delivered with the current server/host settings;
+* Compat: bumped the minimum supported PHP version to 5.6;
+* Language: 5 new string added, 0 updated, 0 fuzzed, and 0 obsoleted.

+= 4.22.3 =
+Release date July 28th, 2021
+* Fix: Error when using WordPress 5.8 Widget editor;
+* Fix: Error when using WP-Offload and WebP image could not be detected;
+* Fix: PNG2JPG when using WP without date directory format would incorrectly add ./ to filename;
+* Fix: Unregistered retina files could throw off optimization;
+* Fix: Easy Watermark plugin changed its main file, so it couldn't be properly detected;
+* Language: 0 new string added, 0 updated, 0 fuzzed, and 0 obsoleted.

 = 4.22.2 =
 Release date May 12th, 2021